When it comes to customer experience, many businesses have abandoned personal contact making their stores little more than a warehouse of products.

-If you don’t offer something more, your shoppers may as well skip the trip to your warehouse - uh, store – and buy direct from the manufacturer’s online warehouse.
+If you don’t offer something more through a customer experience, your shoppers may as well skip the trip to your warehouse - uh, store – and buy directly from the manufacturer’s online warehouse.

-You must be the opposite of click and collect.
-We are becoming a click and collect society in part due to the laziness of business owners who let employees get away with it.
+1. You must be the opposite of click and collect.
+We are becoming a click-and-collect society partly due to the laziness of business owners who let employees get away with it.
 Customer service in your store must be engaging and focused on building the sale.
 You need to engage and connect.
-Customers may come in thinking they need just one thing but with an engaging conversation and a variety of products and displays you can lead them to buy something else.
+Customers may come in thinking they need just one thing, but with an engaging conversation and various products and displays, you can lead them to buy something else.

-This means in order to elevate the in-store experience of your shoppers, your store operations team must train to new standards.
-You can’t let younger employees default to what they’ve heard all their lives, Can I help you?
-My retail sales training program SalesRX is helping literally thousands around the world.
+This means elevating the in-store experience of your shoppers.
+Your store operations team must train to new standards.
+You can’t let younger employees default to what they’ve heard all their lives: Can I help you?
+My retail sales training program SalesRX is helping thousands around the world.
 It can help you too.
-Better yet, hire me to personally train your crew.
+Better yet, hire me to train your crew personally.

 Let me put it another way...

-You must be the opposite of ask and receive.
-When shoppers are presented with a human being, they retain more of the information they heard due to the social cues and back and forth exchange.
-If you’re selling premium items in particular, your employees have to understand they are helping craft a lifestyle, not selling just a hoodie.
+2. You must be the opposite of ask and receive.
+When shoppers are presented with a human being, they retain more information they heard due to the social cues and back-and-forth exchange.
+If you’re selling premium items, your associates have to understand they are helping craft a lifestyle, not selling just a hoodie.

-Shoppers respond to and process what they learned from a human trusted advisor more deeply than from a webpage.
+Shoppers respond to and process what they learned from a trusted human advisor more deeply than from a webpage.
+That's where customer satisfaction lies.
 These days the decision between a customer choosing to drive to your store over a competitor is your ability to know exactly what to say, when to say it, and how to make it count.
-You can’t wing it over and over again on your salesfloor and expect to survive.
+You can’t wing it repeatedly on your sales floor and expect to survive.

-And those skills will help the associate to not just sell the one thing someone came in with a coupon for, but to upsell to the premium merchandise.
+And those skills will help the associate not just sell the one thing someone came in with a coupon for but to upsell the premium merchandise.
 It’s selling the full haircare system, not just a shampoo.
-It’s getting the whole shopper list, not just the one specific item on it.
+It’s getting the whole shopper list, not just one specific item.

-That said, if the physical store is still growing, why are retailers in such a hurry to distance their shoppers from having to use it as anything more than a drive thru?
+That said, if the physical store is still so valuable, why are retailers in such a hurry to distance their shoppers from having to use it as anything more than a drive-thru?

 And don’t get me wrong, I’m not a Luddite.
 I do understand.
-I would want to use every tool I could to make sure my drive to the store was rewarded with a purchase of a sought item – not a shrug by a cashier, a wave and we’re out.
+When it comes to my customer journey, I would want to use every tool I could to ensure my drive to the store was rewarded with a purchase of a sought item – not a shrug by a cashier, a wave, and we’re out.